kevinfinnlee/Picpython/Python-2.7/Doc/library/os.rst

 .. function:: getlogin()

    Return the name of the user logged in on the controlling terminal of the process.
-For most purposes, it is more useful to use the environment variable :envvar:`LOGNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the currently effective user id.
+For most purposes, it is more useful to use the environment variable :envvar:`LOGNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the process's real user id.

    Availability: Unix.